Special Effects Web Spinner Pro

-(There are consumer types of web guns that use glue sticks but the bad part is, you have to attach an air compressor which cost money and you have to drag it around with you.
+(There are consumer types of web guns that use glue sticks but the bad part is, you have to attach an air compressor which costs money and you have to drag it around with you.
 You will also have to adjust the air pressure for proper output each time).
 With the WebSpinner, you will be done by the time those glue guns are warmed up!

 All you have to do is pour a small amount of the rubber cement into the cylinder, place the lid on and tighten with the rubber end cap screw, Attach it to your drill and you are ready to go!

-To clean the cylinder after use, use mineral spirits or rubber cement thinner, Let stand in the cylinder for about 5 minutes with the lid on while gently moving the thinner around in the cylinder, then spin the remaining cleaner out the same way you used for cement and or rub off the remaining rubbery fluid with a rag or paper towel but be careful of sharp edges inside the cylinder.
+To clean the cylinder after use, use mineral spirits or rubber cement thinner, Let stand in the cylinder for about 5 minutes with the lid on while gently moving the thinner around in the cylinder, then spin the remaining cleaner out the same way you used for the rubber cement and or rub off the remaining rubbery fluid with a rag or paper towel but be careful of sharp edges inside the cylinder.
 Make sure the tiny holes are clear of cement for the next time the spinner is used.

 After the cement is fully dry (about 10 min.), you can lighten the webs up with spray paint.
 Grey primer looks very good or you can use a lighter tan color.
-You can also use powder if you want realistic, dusty looking webs to your display.
+You can also use powder if you want realistic, dusty-looking webs to your display.

 The 8" blade was custom modified with a 37-degree pitch for a more projected airflow.

-*Drill not included.
+*Drill and rubber cement not included.

 Do not use on fabric or hair as the product (rubber cement) will be very difficult to get off.